 MIFARE refers to one kind of contactless smart card or chip ID card.
 The name "MIFARE" is presently a registered trademark of Philips Semiconductors.

 A type of smart card, also known as an asynchronous card.
 Features 1 kilobyte to 64 Kbytes of memory and is suitable for portable or confidential files, identification, tokens, electronic purse, or any combination of uses.

-Single colour ribbons, typically black (K Resin), but may be offered in other single colours as well such as red, blue, gold, silver, etc. Always a Resin material colour ribbon panel.
+Single color ribbons, typically black (K Resin), but may be offered in other single colors as well such as red, blue, gold, silver, etc. Always a Resin material color ribbon panel.